nvimdev/dashboard-nvim/README.md

 - Removed Session as a start screen plugin speed is first.if you want use session you can take a look at [glepnir/dbsession.nvim](https://github.com/glepnir/dbsession.nvim)
-- Removed Ueberzug script. since the ueberzug author delete the repo.
+- Removed Ueberzug script, as the Ueberzug author has deleted the repository.

 ### TODO